chinchalinchin/bertjen/README.txt

 will initiate the command line program for that particular function.

-2. Calibration
+<b>Calibration</b>
 _____________________________________________________________________________

 If Bertjen outputs an error, it may need calibrated to your system.
 Use the 'B' command to initate system calibration.
 Be sure to save your configuration with 'S' command, otherwise you will need to recalibrate the next time you start up Bertjen.

-3. Character Encoding
+<b>Character Encoding<b>
 _____________________________________________________________________________

+Bertjen uses UTF-8 encoding to print Greek and Latin characters.
+(Hopefully, Hebrew soon.
+Need to learn more about Aleph-null and Aleph-one first.)
 If you are on Windows, you may run into the following UnicodeEncodingErrror

 	UnicodeEncodeError: 'charmap' codec can't encode character '\u03bc' in position 24: character maps to <undefined>